-Changing consumer habits have resulted in the appearance of new pollutants in water.
-These micro-pollutants, even on a scale of traces, are becoming one of the main issues facing local authorities and industry in the protection of the receiving ecosystems.
-As a pioneer in this field, for several years, SUEZ has been running research and development studies in its Paris-based expertise and research centre, the CIRSEE (international centre of research into water and the environment).
+Changing consumer habits have resulted in the appearance of new pollutants.
+These micro-pollutants, even on an even on a scale of traces are becoming one of the main issues facing local authorities and industry in the protection their respective ecosystems.
+As a pioneer in this field, we’ve been running research and development studies in its Paris-based expertise and research center, the CIRSEE (international center of research into water and the environment).

-« Micro-pollutants are the key challenge of tomorrow’s wastewater.
-We are very proud to protect 1.5 millions population-equivalent today and more than 2.5 million in 2018, from those emerging contaminants with SUEZ processes built around «ozonia ® » ozone systems »
+‘ Micro-pollutants are the key challenge of tomorrow’s wastewater.
+We are very proud to protect 1.5 million population-equivalent today and more than 2.5 million in 2018, from those emerging contaminants with SUEZ processes built around «ozonia ® » ozone systems ‘

 Antoine WalterSUEZ - ozonia® Micropollutants Specialist

 In 2011, we launched a program with the city of Lausanne to enrich its knowledge of micro-pollutants.
 The program tested a number of innovative solutions, and in particular the combination of two leading-edge technologies: oxidation by ozone and absorption on a pulsed reactor of powdered activated carbon.
 This game changing technology helped us win the contract with the city authorities for an unprecedented system which totally protects Lake Geneva.
 On 1 January 2016, Switzerland became the first country to introduce legislation on the treatment of the micro-pollutants present in wastewater.
 In May 2016, EPURA, a limited company belonging to the City of Lausanne, supported by the engineering consultants BG Ingénieurs Conseils SA and Holinger SA, chose SUEZ and its Swiss partner TECHFINA to build the facilities to treat wastewater, micro-pollutants and purification sludge at the Vidy purification station, which serves the Lausanne region.